-6.2.2 Reptile SCC
+7.1.2 Reptile SCC

-Consultation of historical records (Animal Demography Unit Reptile Atlas, IUCN Database) indicates that 69 species of reptiles are likely to have distribution ranges that overlap with the project area.
-Of these, only one is listed as Vulnerable, FitzSimons' Long-tailed Seps (Tetradactylus fitzsimonsi), on the SA Red Data List.
-The Cape Girdled Lizard (Cordylus cordylus) appears on both Appendix II of CITES and Schedule II of PNCO.
-Both Dwarf Chameleon species (Bradypodion sp.) are listed on Appendix II of CITES.
-All lizards and tortoises are listed as a schedule II species on the PNCO list for the Western Province, and will therefore require permits for their removal.
+Consultation of historical records (Animal Demography Unit Reptile Atlas, IUCN Database) indicates that 82 species of reptiles are likely to have distribution ranges that overlap with the project area.
+Of these, one is listed as Endangered and one is listed as Near Threatened on the SA Red Data List (Table 7-1).
+All Girdled Lizard species (Cordylus spp.) and the one Rock Monitor species (Varanus albigularis) appear on Appendix II of CITES.
+All lizards and tortoises are listed as a schedule II species on the PNCO list for the Western and Eastern Cape Provinces, and will therefore require permits if they needed to be moved.
+It must be noted that the project area contains 5 tortoise species, making it the "tortoise capital of the world" (Cowling & Pierce, 2009).
+Only one SCC (Cape Girdled Lizard) was recorded during the field survey however it is likely that the other species are also present within the study area.
+Please see Appendix A-1 for a full species list of species likely to occur within the project area.